cyschneck/Star-Chart-Spherical-Projection/README.md

 ## Bibliography

-Star position (right ascension and declination) as well as the angle and speed of proper motion from [in-the-sky.org](https://in-the-sky.org/)
+Star position (right ascension and declination) as well as the angle and speed of proper motion from [in-the-sky.org](https://in-the-sky.org/) and Wikipedia where indicated

 Precession model: [Vondrák, J., et al. “New Precession Expressions, Valid for Long Time Intervals.”
 Astronomy &amp; Astrophysics, vol. 534, 2011](https://www.aanda.org/articles/aa/pdf/2011/10/aa17274-11.pdf)